hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 variables and code are included in style.less, and it is crucial that this file successfully compile.

+Important: If less files are changed in the themeskel itself, compile them, so in css/style.css we always have the newest code.

 Structure of less folder
 ------------------------